PRISM: A Personalized, Rapid, and Immersive Skill Mastery framework for personalizing experiential learning through Generative AI: Related Work

 \subsection{Digital Twin}

-Digital twin technology originated from aerospace engineering and was proposed by NASA to enhance the design, monitoring, and maintenance of complex systems for space vehicles in 2010 \cite{glaessgen2012digital}.
-The concept of digital twins is system engineering based on simulation.
-However, what is different from the offline simulation is that in addition to the physical model, it also includes online sensor updates and historical data as input to the model to mirror the ultra-realistic corresponding physical system behavior \cite{shafto2010draft}.
-Moreover, in response to the need for universality, modern digital twins can reflect physical behavior, and user-friendly visualization is an integral part of them.
-Constructing the appearance of a physical system and transforming it into an intuitive and operable interface is becoming a core challenge in the development of digital twin technology \cite{tao2022digital}.
+Digital twin (DT) technology originated in aerospace engineering and was formally proposed by NASA in 2010 to improve the design, monitoring, and maintenance of complex space vehicle systems \cite{glaessgen2012digital}.
+Rooted in systems engineering and simulation, the concept of DTs differs from traditional offline simulations in that it incorporates real-time sensor updates and historical data alongside physical models.
+This integration enables the DT to reflect highly realistic behaviors of its corresponding physical system \cite{shafto2010draft}.
+To enhance accessibility and usability, modern DTs not only simulate physical behavior but also emphasize user-friendly visualization.
+Constructing a visual representation of the physical system and translating it into an intuitive, interactive interface has become a key development challenge in DT technology \cite{tao2022digital}.